ajc356/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

->Python 3 is what I have used since I first started learning Python six months ago.
+>Python3 is what I have used since I first started learning Python six months ago.

 ### Q2.
 Which Python Version Installed